June 22, 2020

 It's possible that social distancing will become the norm for the foreseeable future, as will the general undesirability of having people working together at close quarters.
 It’s no surprise, therefore, that the health crisis has spurred more industrial enterprises to look into the possibility of replacing some manual processes with those performed by intelligent automated machinery.

 In a nutshell, enterprises are looking to technology for improvements in flexibility, safety, output, quality, and, naturally, cost reduction.
 Static, caged-in robots have been helping to deliver these benefits for some time in specific sectors, such as the automotive industry.

-However, as automation converges with computer vision and machine learning, the advancing capabilities of industrial robotics are bringing the technology to the attention of many other industries.
+However, as automation converges with computer vision and machine learning, the advancing capabilities of industrial robotics and human-machine interfaces are bringing the technology to the attention of many other industries.

 When technology experts, such as robotics and machine learning consultants, work hand in hand to enhance robots’ abilities, the results can be astounding.
 This amalgamation of cutting-edge technologies has begun to transform industrial robots from operational fixtures to something more like an electronic workforce.
 They are gaining the capability to navigate within their environment and execute tasks in cooperation with humans.

 The ability to see in 3D enables robots to distinguish visually between an item and its background, and machine-learning algorithms allow them to recognize and identify complex shapes.
 Hardware and programming advances are facilitating the creation of more versatile mobile skeletons and sensor-equipped tooling that can safely handle delicate and fragile items, such as electronics and food products.